ONSdigital/dp-geodata-api/docker.md

     make image

-The image is named `dp-find-insights-poc-api:latest`.
+The image is named `dp-geodata-api:latest`.

 You can also build an API binary to run as a local process.
 This requires a Go compiler.

     make build

-The binary is `build/dp-find-insights-poc-api`.
+The binary is `build/dp-geodata-api`.

 # <a id="running-the-api"></a> Running the API #